nextgis/docs_ngqgis/source/clickfu.rst

 Send click coordinates to various geoservices to open their maps in a browser at the chosen location.
 Supports Google Maps, OSM, Flickr Maps, GeoHack Map Sources.

-After the installation you can find the plugin in the Internet menu.
+After the installation you can find the plugin in the Web menu.

 1. In the plugin menu select the service where you want to open your area of interest.